cschuber/xlockmore/win32/readme.txt

 . fixed ball.
 The problem had to do with XCreateGC().
-The way I had implemented this function meant only about 5 GCs could be created before problems were occuring.
+The way I had implemented this function meant only about 5 GCs could be created before problems were occurring.
 This was fine for all other modes, apart from ball which needs about 20 GCs.
 I now have totally reorganised how GCs are created and are related back to a device context (DC), which is what Windows uses.
 I now only have 1 DC, and